Waste Management at Kumamoto University

 |Classified documents||As directed by the department|

-(including specially controlled industrial wastes)
+(including specially controlled industrial waste)

 |Oversized garbage||As directed by the department|